rdeforest/eforth/projects/beer-bus-tour/README.md

 # Classes

 - Location

-- Stop extends Location
   - has
+    - name
     - description

+- Stop extends Location
   - belongsTo
-    - legs
+    - TourLegs

-- PathLeg
+- TourLeg
   - has
     - from Stop
     - to   Stop